ismailmohammad/InfiniCapADB/README.md

 Android 4.0+<br />

 # Instructions: (Important)
+1.Download the InfiniCapADB.exe application or the InfiniCapADB.bat as a Batch File<br />
-Place the .exe or the compiled .bat file in the same directory as the ADB<br />
+2.Place the .exe or the compiled .bat file in the same directory as the ADB<br />
 Say the adb.exe is located at C:\Program Files (x86)\Minimal ADB and Fastboot\adb.exe,<br />
 then the InfiniCapADB.exe or InfiniCapADB.bat should also be placed alongside that for it to work<br />
+3. Run the Script and Enjoy!<br />

 # Downloads:
 Android Studio: <br />